 When you turn your back on comparisonitis and start the beautiful, fulfilling journey of self-love you'll find yourself admiring those around you for who they are, without feeling the desire or need to strive to be the same.
 Because you practice self-love you can see the beauty in others as you see the beauty in yourself, without judgment.

-Today's #beautyfullquote, "Just because she’s pretty doesn’t mean you’re not" (source unknown), is the first step in kicking comparisonitis in the proverbials.
+I came upon this beautiful and uplifting quote today: "Just because she’s pretty doesn’t mean you’re not" (source unknown), and felt, YES!!, this is the first step in kicking comparisonitis in the proverbials.
 And the first step on the journey of self-love and self-discovery.
 And I invite you to take that first step into a happier and more fulfilled life.

 The next time you see someone and you feel comparisonitis taking hold, repeat this quote to yourself and alter it to fit the situation.
 And then add the icing: "... because I am."